Search for Similar Binding Sites with SiteHopper

 Note

 If you have already created a patch collection, you can reuse it for search.
-OpenEye has pre-generated the Guide to Pharmacology prepared design unit collection and converted it to a SiteHopper searchable collection.
-It contains patches of prepared design units for ~21,000 PDB structures for targets in the Guide to Pharmacology database; with biological unit expansion and alternate conformation enumeration that turns into ~39,000 prepared design units.
-A second collection of potential sites has also been built that is around ~300,000 patches.
+OpenEye has pre-generated collections that uses design units in MMDS that are converted into SiteHopper searchable collections.
+The first collections contains patches from prepared design units using the ~107k PDB structures in the Guide to Pharmacology and other uncategorized MMDS target families; with biological unit expansion and alternate conformation enumeration that turns into over 200k prepared design units.
+A second collection of potential sites and alternate pockets has also been built that is just over 2 million patches.

-OEDesignUnits must be converted to SiteHopper patches before they can be searched with the SiteHopper Search Floe.
-This floe accepts design units prepared using the Spruce Floes.
+OEDesignUnits must be converted to SiteHopper patches before they can be searched.
+The Make SiteHopper Patch Database Floe creates a searchable SiteHopper Collection and accepts design units prepared using the Spruce - Protein Preparation Floes.

 Locate the Make SiteHopper Patch Database Floe as follows: